district10/blog/_posts/post-0001-pandoc-readme.md

     [my website]: http://foo.bar.baz

-Note:  In `Markdown.pl` and most other markdown implementations, reference link definitions cannot occur in nested constructions such as list items or block quotes.
+Note:  In `Markdown.pl` and most other Markdown implementations, reference link definitions cannot occur in nested constructions such as list items or block quotes.
 Pandoc lifts this arbitrary seeming restriction.
 So the following is fine in pandoc, though